.jpg)

 As part of a group of assets, some assets may be sold at a lower value than the original amount liable to tax.
 In this case, the ‘stand-alone’ value of the asset (the value of this single asset at the date of death), replaces the original value in the tax computation.

-Post-mortem relief must be claimed by the person(s) liable to pay the tax within four years of the end of the specific period applicable i.e. four years after the 12 month period for shares, and four years after the three year period for land and assets valued in conjunction with others.
-The relief can still be claimed after completing the administration of estates, as long as it’s within this time period.
+You must claim post-mortem relief if you are the person(s) liable to pay the tax within four years of the end of the specific period applicable i.e. four years after the 12 month period for shares, and four years after the three year period for land and assets valued in conjunction with others.
+The relief can still be claimed after completing the administration of estates, if it’s within this time period.